-The sampling procedure for the analysis of whole blood or other liquid samples requires that the sample be homogeneous before removal of aliquots.
-Homogeneity will be achieved by allowing all liquid samples to reach room temperature followed by thorough mixing.
+The sampling procedure for the analysis of whole blood requires that the sample be homogeneous before removal of aliquots.
+Homogeneity will be achieved by thorough mixing.
 Blood samples will be visually inspected for clots.
 Clotted blood samples will be ground as necessary to homogenize prior to sampling.
 The quality assurance and case samples should also be approximately the same temperature when sampled.
-Accordingly, all material to be used for a batch should be removed from the refrigerator at the same approximate time.
+Accordingly, all material to be used for a batch should be removed from the refrigerator at the same approximate time and at least one hour prior to sampling.